WhatsWrongHere/dmbreg/README.md

 - DumbElasticNetRegressor - a class that implements linear ElasticNet regression (combination of L1 and L2 regularizations).
 The minimization of the loss function of such a regression cannot be performed analytically, therefore a manual implementation of the coordinate descent method is used.
 - HalfDumbElasticNetRegressor - a class that implements linear ElasticNet regression (combination of L1 and L2 regularizations).
 In this case, numerical minimization is performed using `scipy.optimize.minimize`.

+## Logistic Regression

+- HalfDumbLogisticRegression - a class that implements logistic regression with class balancing and built-in class prediction and interpretation with different probability thresholds.
+Also, the class includes an evaluation of precision, recall, f1 score metrics and a built-in method of outputting the report of the last classification using a threshold.
+The loss function is minimized using `scipy.optimize.minimize`.

 # Usage
 ## Model initialization and training